battle-tactics-strategies

 Historical Case Studies

-The Battle of Ashdown (AD 871)
+The Battle of Ashdown (871)

-The Battle of Maldon (AD 991)
+The Battle of Maldon (991)

 King Alfred's Guerilla Campaign (877–878)

-The Battle of Hastings (AD 1066)
+The Battle of Hastings (1066)

-Though the Saxons ultimately lost, Hastings remains the most instructive example of geographical and climatic tactics.
+Though the Saxons ultimately lost, Hastings remains the most instructive example of geographical and climatic tactics in Saxon warfare.
 Harold's army marched south after defeating a Norwegian force at Stamford Bridge, covering over 200 miles in a week.
-They arrived exhausted, but still managed to secure Senlac Hill.
-The hill's slope and the woods on the flanks made it a strong position.
-However, the weather had been dry, so the ground was firm enough for cavalry to operate—unfavorable for the Saxons.
+They arrived exhausted, but still managed to secure Senlac Hill, a ridge that dominated the surrounding landscape.
+The hill's slope and the woods on the flanks made it a strong defensive position.
+However, the weather had been dry, so the ground was firm enough for cavalry to operate—unfavorable for the Saxons, who would have preferred mud.
 The battle was a test of endurance.
-The shield wall held for hours under archery barrages and cavalry charges.
-Only when Harold's men broke formation to chase a feigned retreat did the Norman cavalry wheel around and smash into the flank.
-The loss was not due to geography but to a tactical error.
-Nevertheless, the fact that the Saxons could hold against a combined force of archers, cavalry, and infantry for an entire day attests to the strength of their terrain-based defense.

 Comparative Perspective: Saxons vs. Vikings and Normans

-The Saxons' environmental adaptations thus gave them a distinct edge for over 600 years—until the Norman Conquest of 1066.
+The Saxons' environmental adaptations gave them a distinct edge for over 600 years—until the Norman Conquest of 1066.
 That conquest was achieved through a combination of political fragmentation, Harold's exhaustion after Stamford Bridge, and the Norman use of feigned retreat tactics that exploited a momentary lapse in discipline.
 But it did not invalidate the effectiveness of Saxon tactical geography.
 Indeed, the Normans themselves later adopted many of the same defensive positions and earthworks in subsequent centuries, showing that the lessons of the land endured.

 The Legacy of Environmental Tactics